How to appeal a council parking ticket

 One of the most annoying things known to drivers everywhere.
 You approach your car or motorbike and you see that ticket.
 If you are human your heart sinks and you probably swear, at least under your breath.
 Then, it is quite possible that you get angry.
 Either because it’s your own fault and you are berating yourself or you don’t think the ticket is fair.
 In this second instance, appeal.

-Council parking tickets
+Appealing council parking tickets